 Creating scary sounds with washing machines or vacuum cleaners can startle and annoy your dog.
 Therefore, introduce your dog to new sounds slowly to avoid scaring them.

-Moreover, protect your dog from the sounds of fireworks.
-Such loud noises can develop a permanent sound phobia or excessive fear of scary sounds in them.
+Also, please protect your dog from the sounds of fireworks.
+Such loud noises can create a permanent phobia or excessive fear of scary sounds.

 Imagine someone asking for help using too many words in a language unknown to you.
 How would you feel?